nutchanonj/nutchanonj.github.io/pages/12_analog_ic_design/12_analog_ic_design.md

 Firstly, follow this video ([link](https://www.youtube.com/watch?v=l5ollq9Nbl8)) to install things on Windows (I use the packaged PDK from [iic-osic](https://github.com/iic-jku/osic-multitool))

-To make a simple 7-stages VCO, this can be done on xschem.
+A simple 7-stage VCO can be made on xschem.

 ![VCO-simple](VCO-simple.png)

-To make things easier, you can automate frequency measuring by using Python with `pyspice` package.
+To make things easier, you can automate frequency measuring by using Python with the `pyspice` package.
 (Given that xschem uses ngspice to simulate the circuit.)

 ```python
 # Code for Generating Plot Between